 Crowd Patterns & Wait Times

 WaterWorld’s auditorium is massive, the largest currently in Universal Studios Hollywood.
 The show is a popular choice as guests head toward the park exit, but the show can usually handle the onslaught.
 On slower days, you can breeze into the show just as it’s starting (though we do not recommend this.)
-On busier days, show up at least fifteen minutes prior to showtime.
-FOr an improved seating choice, consider attending the first or last show of the day.
+On busier days, show up at least twenty minutes prior to showtime.
+For an improved seating choice, consider attending the first or last show of the day.

 Though there is no formal queue entertainment, members of the cast lead the three wings of the auditorium in a cheering competition as guests are seated.